rcolpo/pgp_reconstruction/README.md

 - Reconstruct GEMs using a top-down approach (same as CarveMe and GapSeq)
 - Models are particularly relevant for microbiome simulations
 - Capable of representing a wide range of pathways
-- Almost zero blocked reactions
+- Reconstruct GEMs have almost zero blocked reactions
 - Usage of Rhea as a reaction database
 - Usage of Uniprot as a protein database
 - Accept several input formats, including annotation files